steven-exarcos/pass-documentation/infrastructure-documenation/deployment/README.md

 The Public Access Submission System (PASS) is an open-source platform designed to streamline compliance with funder and institutional open access policies.
 This guide outlines the deployment process for PASS, which is adaptable to various architectures including cloud, hybrid, or on-premises environments.

 > **Note**: PASS is transitioning towards a cloud-native version.
 Expect ongoing changes to the architecture, infrastructure, and deployment process, such as moving from Docker Compose to Kubernetes or implementing Infrastructure as Code with Terraform.
+See (roadmap)[./roadmap.md] for more information.

 ## Deployment Architecture